 Emasculation is a pseudoscientific myth.
-Pseudoscience refers to claims presented as fact that do not meet the standards of scientific method.
-The concept of emasculation applied to humans goes back to scientific racism: the pseudoscientific application of principles of nature to human social life for the purpose of justifying a racist social structure.
+Pseudoscience refers to claims presented as facts that do not meet the standards of the scientific method.
+The concept of emasculation applied to humans goes back to scientific racism: the pseudo-scientific application of principles of nature to human social life for the purpose of justifying a racist social structure.
 We shouldn’t take for granted how many people rely on this pseudoscience even today.

 The word ‘emasculate’ came into use during the 1600s and means ‘castrate.’
 It means to remove sex organs in a literal sense and to weaken in a figurative sense.
 The myth of the emasculation of Black men tends to suggest anyone who does not meet the accepted standard of heterosexuality represents a threat to the Black men who do.
 A number of culprits get named as perpetrators of this emasculation including LGBTQ people, Black feminists, and Whites.